-This Fast and Easy Shrimp Ceviche is a light and refreshing appetizer, great for any occasions.
+This Fast and Easy Shrimp Ceviche is a light and refreshing appetizer, great for any occasion.
 This quick version contains some fresh dill, tomatoes, avocado and red onions.

-To cook a fish or sea food through in solely lime or lemon juice can take a while… For this version, I’ve used precooked shrimps, this way, it’s way faster and no need to worry about “hazardous consequences” of uncooked seafood…
+To cook a fish or seafood through in solely lime or lemon juice can take a while… For this version, I’ve used pre-cooked shrimp, this way, it’s way faster and no need to worry about the “hazardous consequences” of uncooked seafood…

-My version is a merge of every ceviches I’ve ever encountered, plus a personal touch which is the fresh dill instead of cilantro.
-Most ceviches contains fresh cilantro, which I love, but for a little change and to relieve to those people who dislike cilantro (the soap tasting guys), I’ve used a fresh dill instead.
+My version is a merge of every ceviche I’ve ever encountered, plus a personal touch which is the fresh dill instead of cilantro.
+Most ceviches contain fresh cilantro but for a little change and to relieve those people who dislike cilantro (the soap-tasting guys), I’ve used fresh dill instead.
 Of course, it’s optional!

 The Ecuadorians always add a touch of freshly squeezed orange juice to their ceviches.
-I believe it gives it a little sweetness to balance out all that acidy from the limes.
+I believe it gives it a little sweetness to balance out all that acid from the limes.
 Also, I’ve added a smooth avocado, like Mexicans do to smooth things up.
-A few tomato pieces from Colombia for color and the typical Peruvian red onion slices, which will be marinating with the shrimps.
-The whole package result into a beautiful collection of colors and flavors!
+A few tomato pieces from Colombia for colour and the typical Peruvian red onion slices, which will be marinated with the shrimp.
+The whole package result in a beautiful collection of colours and flavours!

-As for the spice factor, another element that change greatly from country to country, the heat factor!
+As for the spice factor, another element that changes greatly, from country to country, is the heat factor!
 Some use tabasco others fresh hot peppers.
 Peruvian have that great spicy pepper called aji, while in Colombia, I saw habanero peppers.
 In the end, just use any hot peppers you prefer in the amount you prefer or not at all.
-I, personally, cannot eat too spicy therefore, I’ve added about a 1/4 teaspoon of fresh habanero pepper which result quite mild.
+I, personally, cannot eat too spicy, therefore, I’ve added about a 1/4 teaspoon of fresh habanero pepper which results in quite mild.

 Ceviches can be served as an appetizer or as a main dish.
-Check out my other ceviche recipe with fresh shrimps this time, on quinoa pasta, a delight!
+Check out my other ceviche recipe with fresh shrimp this time, on quinoa pasta, a delight!
 Check it out here!
-With fresh shrimps, they get this fuller yet firmer texture.
+With fresh shrimp, they get this fuller yet firmer texture.

 Let’s get this citric acid to work!